 Similarly, others have addressed the task of combining causal inference and survey methodology. \citet{austin2018propensity}, for example, focused primarily on propensity score matching techniques in simulation.
 However, these results did not provide a clear answer with respect to which method of estimating the propensity score model, survey-weighted or not, was best. \citet{dong2020using} explored the performance of different propensity and outcome weighted models and suggested the use of survey weights at both stages, though they concluded the estimates from different strategies were not statistically different in their data example. \citet{lenis2018measuring} further studied the causal inference framework for estimating population versus sample effects and explored the impact of non-response mechanisms with matching techniques.
-Their simulation setting followed that of \citet{austin2018propensity} and conclude that the degree of misspecification impacted their analysis results and population balance.
+Their simulation setting followed~\citet{austin2018propensity} and concluded that the degree of misspecification impacted their analysis results and population balance.